Gay Taylor: Early life

-She attended the Leeds Girls’ High School, where she won a music scholarship and had her poems first published in the school magazine.
-In 1917, she moved to London and worked as a secretary on the Daily Herald.
+She attended Leeds Girls' High School, where she won a music scholarship and had her poems published in the school magazine.
+In 1917, she moved to London and worked as a secretary at the Daily Herald.
 She shared a flat with Hilda Margaret (Pran) Pyper and Barbara Blackburn, who later appeared in fictional form in her novel No Goodness in the Worm.

 Marriage

 In April 1920, she married Hal Taylor, who was struggling to start a commercial orchard on property he had purchased near Waltham St Lawrence in Berkshire.
 Although their marriage certificate records her name as Ethelwynne, she had begun to use the name Gay, and for the rest of her life she was known to her acquaintances as Gay Taylor.

 Founding of Golden Cockerel Press

 As Taylor recounts in both No Goodness in the Worm and A Prison, A Paradise, the couple shared little in common aside from creative aspirations.
-But later that year, they purchased a printing press and other book making equipment and founded the Golden Cockerel Press with the aim of publishing new authors in artistic limited editions of 500 copies or fewer.
+But later that year, they purchased a printing press and other book-making equipment and founded the Golden Cockerel Press with the aim of publishing new authors in artistic limited editions of 500 copies or fewer.

-In a manifesto announcing the opening of the press, they declared, "This Press is a co-operative society for the printing and publishing of books.
+In a manifesto announcing the opening of the press, they declared: "This Press is a co-operative society for the printing and publishing of books.
 It is co-operative in the strictest sense.
 Its members are their own craftsmen, and will produce their books themselves in their own communal workshops without recourse to paid and irresponsible labour."

 Already suffering from the effects of tuberculosis, Hal Taylor relied heavily on the help of Taylor and her former roommates to set up and run the press, learning through trial and error.